-Vilnius University, one of the seven partner universities that form the Arqus Alliance, has awarded today the degree of Doctor Honoris Causa to His Excellency the President of France Emmanuel Macron, for his idea of creating the European university initiative, the origin of the Arqus European University Alliance.
+Vilnius University, one of the members of the Arqus Alliance, awards Emmanuel Macron the degree of Doctor Honoris Causa for his idea of creating the European Universities Initiative

 Today, the President of France, Emmanuel Macron, visited Vilnius University (VU), where he was awarded the degree of Doctor Honoris Causa of VU at a solemn ceremony.
 During the visit, the French leader also took part in a discussion in which he discussed in detail the current issues of the European economy, relations with the world’s major powers and shared insights on the future of global Europe.

 In an exclusive discussion with VU students, moderated by Assoc.
 Prof. Margarita Šešelgytė, Director at VU Institute of International Relations and Political Science, the President of France discussed Europe, its identity and future and the situation in Belarus, and emphasized the importance of European cooperation.
 While responding to students’ questions, Mr Macron stressed the importance of unification at international and national levels, especially at such important moments as the coronavirus crisis.